UPDATE Post: 05/05/2020

 - 2: Outsource services, to a cloud service or to a trusted partner.
 Now the issue that many companies are struggling with is resource/expertise to handle this on their own.
 Using a cloud service as an alternative can be an option or that you use a service provider.

 - 3: Having a threat and vulnerability scanning solution which can also provide insight into current threats to be able to easier see vulnerabilities in your organization.
 As an example, here Microsoft provides with Security Center which can do threat detection on infrastructure and services, also together with Qualys provide application-based vulnerability scanning.

 4: Compromised endpoint

-Now since most infections and cyberattacks starts with an email it is important that you have predefined security in place in your email service to block as much phising email as possible and also remove spoofed email from internal domains and also have scanning of attachments and URL’s in links to ensure that users are not tricked into running some form of payload on their endpoint.
+Now since most infections and cyberattacks starts with an email it is important that you have predefined security in place in your email service to block as much phishing email as possible and remove spoofed email from internal domains and have scanning of attachments and URL’s in links to ensure that users are not tricked into running some form of payload on their endpoint.

 Now there are a couple of things that need to be part of this security chain.

 - 1: Email based security: